mulle-sde/mulle-sde.github.io/index.md

 The IDE for the commandline.

-## Should I be interested in MulleSDE for you ?
+## Should you be interested in MulleSDE ?

 Are you tied to a single platform and do you develop in the same language and development environmet (aka IDE) the whole time ?